 The Illinois Uniform Crime Reporting (I-UCR) Program was developed in 1971 and implemented on January 1, 1972.
 The Illinois State Police was given the responsibility to act as the central repository for crime statistics.
-Reporting crime statistics is mandated by Chapter 50 of the Illinois Compiled Statutes (ILCS), 709/5.
+Reporting crime statistics is mandated by Chapter 20 of the Illinois Compiled Statutes, 2630/8.

-The Uniform Crime Reporting Act.
-The Department shall be a central repository and custodian of crime statistics for the State and it shall have all power incident thereto to carry out the purposes of this Act, including the power to demand and receive cooperation in the submission of crime statistics from all law enforcement agencies.
+2630/8.
+Crime Statistics.
+The Department shall be a central repository and custodian of crime statistics for the State and it shall have all power incident thereto to carry out the purposes of this Act, including the power to demand and receive cooperation in the submission of crime statistics from all units of government.

-Reporting law enforcement agencies submit data on a monthly basis to the I-UCR Program.
-Jurisdictions mandated to participate include villages, municipalities, counties, colleges, universities, park districts, railroads, forest preserves, hospitals, and other miscellaneous agencies throughout Illinois.
+Reporting agencies submit data on a monthly basis to the I-UCR Program.
+Participating jurisdictions include villages, municipalities, counties, colleges, universities, park districts, railroads, forest preserves, hospitals, and other miscellaneous agencies throughout Illinois.

-Index Crime offenses, Index Crime arrests, and Drug Crime arrests are mandated to be reported by law enforcement agencies.
+Index Crime offenses, Index Crime arrests, and drug crime arrests are required to be reported by local law enforcement agencies.
 In April 1996, the Illinois State Police began the collection of additional crime statistics mandated by state and federal statutes.
-These included Domestic Offenses, Attacks Against School Personnel, and Hate Crimes.
-Crimes Against Children were also reported voluntarily to the I-UCR Program.
+These include Domestic Related Offenses, Attacks Against School Personnel, and Hate Crimes.
+Crimes Against Children are also reported voluntarily to the I-UCR Program.

-In 2010, the I-UCR Program transitioned to Index Crime reporting guidelines compliant with the Federal Uniform Crime Reporting (UCR) Program.
+In 2010, the I-UCR Program transitioned to Index Crime reporting guidelines compliant with the Federal Uniform Crime Reporting Program.
 Not all previously participating reporting agencies have successfully transitioned to the revised reporting guidelines.
-In 2011, 754 agencies submitted crime statistics as compared to the 903 agencies who submitted crime statistics prior to the transition to the Federal UCR Program reporting guidelines.
-Crime statistics submitted by agencies for the reporting year failing to adhere to the revised reporting guidelines and/or submission process were not accepted, and not represented in the publication.
-This exclusion impacts both county-wide and state-wide totals.
-Additional information regarding the revised reporting guidelines and subsequent Program impact is provided in detail on pages 8 and 9.
+Crime statistics submitted by agencies failing to adhere to the revised reporting guidelines were not accepted, and are not represented in this publication, impacting both county-wide and state-wide totals.
+Additional information regarding the revised reporting guidelines and subsequent Program impact is provided in detail on Page 6 through Page 8.